weigert/territory/README.md

 ## Usage
     ./territory [world_name]
 If the world name doesn't exist, it will generate a world.
 If it does, it will load the world.
-Tested on Ubuntu 18
+Tested on Ubuntu 18LTS.

+If you want to use the perlin+forest world generator, edit the function World::generate() to use generatePerlin() instead of generateFlat(), recompile and generate a new world (e.g. by choosing a new world name, or deleting the one you were using).

 ### Controls
 Mouse and Keyboard Inputs: